techidaily/site-games-able/source/_posts/enhance-visual-fluidity-measuring-your-devices-fps.md

  The method above should suffice for most gaming-centric phones from manufacturers like OnePlus, Xiaomi, ROG, and even Google.
 Unfortunately, not all phones come preloaded with a gaming mode.

  There are a couple of third-party apps on the Play Store that claim to do the job for you.
-However, most of the apps we tested only report your screen's[refresh rate as opposed to the actual frame rate](https://www.makeuseof.com/frame-rate-vs-refresh-rate-difference/) your GPU is rendering.
+However, most of the apps we tested only report your screen's [refresh rate as opposed to the actual frame rate](https://www.makeuseof.com/frame-rate-vs-refresh-rate-difference/) your GPU is rendering.
 We were able to find one free app that was decently accurate at displaying the in-game FPS: FPS Counter & Screen Recorder.

-1. Download the[FPS Counter app](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028195/https://play.google.com/store/apps/details?id=com.running.fpsmeter) from the Play Store and launch it.
+1. Download the [FPS Counter app](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028195/https://play.google.com/store/apps/details?id=com.running.fpsmeter) from the Play Store and launch it.
 2. Enable the**FPS Meter** toggle and when prompted, tap on**Start Now** to allow the app to record and cast your screen.
 3. Launch any game you like, and you should now see an FPS counter on your screen.
 4. Once you're done playing, make sure to go back to the app and turn the toggle off.